faridos/stroemer_test_farid/README.md

+using the required tack stack : i was able to install everything

 pip freeze > requirements.txt

 docker-compose up
 flak8 .  before running server so i make sure everything is fine write unit tests and integration tests